Updated: March 22, 2016, 7:32 pm

 As the snow piles up in the winter, mountain goats along the South Slope of the Uinta Mountains move down onto ridges that are exposed to the sun.
 The southern sun, steep terrain and a little help from the wind clear these ridges of snow.
 That provides a great wintering area for the goats — and a unique viewing opportunity for people.

 » Read more

-As they do every winter, biologists will monitor the state's deer herds closely until winter ends.
-If conditions get too severe, the biologists are ready to feed deer specially designed pellets that will help them get through the winter.
+Snow and cold temperatures have blanketed the places mule deer live in Utah.
+And that's brought Division of Wildlife Resources biologists out in force.
+As they do every winter, biologists are monitoring the state's deer herds closely.
+If conditions get too severe, the biologists are prepared to feed the deer specially designed pellets.

 Beavers in Utah

 Gila monsters — Creatures of legends and misconceptions